Boardleash/CentOS_Script_Testing/README.md

 # CentOS_Script_Testing
-Repo that contains personal scripts tested on CentOS
+Repo that contains some personal scripts tested on CentOS